PlusHaze/TrayNotification/README.md

 ### Creating a new tray notification

 <p align="center">
-To use, create an instance of TrayNotification class and define its title, message and notificationType
+To use, create an instance of `TrayNotification` and define its title, message and notification type.
 <br>
 </p>